Jane Argodale

 They / Them / Theirs

-I am able to help with a variety of challenges and concerns, including depression, anxiety, complex trauma, neurodivergence, and gender/sexual identity exploration, but these labels are just umbrella terms that are totally insufficient to capture the particular nuances of someone’s story, and the path you may have taken here.
 Perhaps you are just stepping into adulthood and finally have the freedom to figure out who you are and what you want, without anyone pushing their agenda on you.
 Maybe the ups and downs of a relationship have led to old pain resurfacing, or a newly discovered piece of your identity is forcing you to shift your life and face the unknown.
-Perhaps you are realizing you need to build up your child or teen’s village so that they can get the support they need to do the important work of becoming themselves.
+Perhaps you are realizing you need to build up your teen’s village so that they can get the support they need to do the important work of becoming themselves.
+Or perhaps you’re finding yourself overwhelmed by our increasingly hostile and fractured sociopolitical climate, and need a space to figure out what kind of life you can build in a world that is making your possibilities feel smaller.

-If you are ready to work with a therapist that will provide a space for you to better know yourself, recognize and break old patterns, and build a life that feels like it’s your own, I would love to help and I look forward to meeting you!
+If you are ready to work with a therapist that will provide a space for you to better understand yourself, recognize and break old patterns, and build a life that feels like it’s your own, I would love to help and I look forward to meeting you!

-** Jane works with children, teens, and adults who would like to take a deep dive into learning more about themselves and unpacking their past in order to create an amazing future for themselves.
-Jane is deeply LGBTQ+ affirming and wants to support folx who are learning to fully live as their authentic selves.**
+*** Jane works with teens and adults who would like to take a deep dive into learning more about themselves and unpacking their past in order to create an amazing future for themselves.
+They additionally work with relationships, providing counseling to couples and polycules. ***

-** Jane is in-network with Blue Cross, Aetna, Healthy Blue, United Community Plan, Wellcare, and Amerihealth Caritas insurance. **
+** Jane is in-network with Blue Cross, Aetna, Healthy Blue, United Community Plan, Wellcare, and Amerihealth Caritas insurance.
+Please note that insurance is accepted for individual counseling and relationship counseling is “private pay” and cannot be billed to your insurance. **